Also in this section:

 Michael Attwell is an independent British television producer / director and was a senior commissioning editor at Channel 4, BBC Television, and then Channel 5.
 He is also a former chairman of the British Academy of Film and Television Arts (BAFTA), which confers British Academy Awards.
 He is chairman of the independent media production company MAP TV.

-He became the first chairman of NOFAS-UK when it was founded in 2003 by Honorary Life President Susan Fleisher.
+He became the first chairman of NOFAS-UK (as we were then called) when it was founded in 2003 by Honorary Life President Susan Fleisher.
 In 2008, he steered NOFAS-UK through the complex process of merging with MENCAP to help keep the organisation afloat.
 In [20??], by mutual agreement, it was felt NOFAS-UK could stand on its own feet again, and it became once more an independent charity, now known as National FASD.
 He stood down as chairman in 2019 but remains a trustee.

 Until 2019 he was also a trustee of Topsy UK, a charity dedicated to supporting poor rural communities in South Africa, particularly in areas affected by HIV/Aids, and focussing especially on orphans and vulnerable children.